3.4 Customer Discovery Interviews

 Customer discovery interviews are one-on-one conversations with potential customers to learn what problems they actually have, how they currently solve them, and what they would change.
 They are generative — you are not validating a feature or testing copy; you are mapping the problem space before you build anything.
 The single most important rule of the method is that questions probe past behavior, not future intent.
 “What did you do the last time this came up?” produces signal; “Would you use a tool that did X?” does not.

 The method has several common variations.
-Most interviews are 1:1, but panel interviews (one researcher, two or three customers from the same segment) work when you want to surface how customers describe the problem to each other rather than to you.
-In-person sessions are the default in B2B and produce the richest observation data — body language, environment, what is on the customer’s screen — but remote sessions over Zoom or Google Meet have become the norm post-2020 and now reach customers no in-person session ever could.
-Structured interviews follow a tight script and are easier to compare across customers; semi-structured interviews keep the script as a backbone but follow whatever thread the customer pulls on, and tend to produce the unexpected findings that change product direction.
+Most interviews are 1:1, but Focus Groups (one researcher, multiple participants from the same segment) work when you want to surface how participants describe the problem to each other rather than to you.
+In-person sessions are the default in B2B and produce the richest observation data — body language, environment, what is on the participant’s screen — but remote sessions are now common and reach people no in-person session ever could.
+Structured interviews follow a tight script and are easier to compare across participants; semi-structured interviews keep the script as a backbone but follow whatever thread the participant pulls on, and tend to produce the unexpected findings that change product direction.
 Most experienced interviewers default to semi-structured.

 How to